 The advice was flat out wrong.

-Judy’s son could have filed for her seven years before she came into my Hemet immigration law office.
+Judy’s son could have filed for her green card status seven years before she came into my Hemet immigration law office.

 The moral to the story.
 Be sure the person helping you understands immigration law.